haakym/coach-manager/readme.md

 - date_from
 - date_to
-  - dates the instructor is assigned to the course, this can of course be the same as the course dates if the instructor is covering the full course dates or within the range of the course dates if they are sharing with another instructor
+  - dates the instructor is assigned to the course, this can, of course, be the same as the course dates if the instructor is covering the full course dates or within the range of the course dates if they are sharing with another instructor
 - instructor_id
 - course_id